abpframework/abp/docs/en/Community-Articles/2024-08-30-Do-You-Need-MultiTenancy/Post.md

-**These are not multi-tenant applications!** It just needs a simple filtering by your different branches / faculties / departments / groups or whatever hierarchy is...
+**These are not multi-tenant applications!** It just needs a simple filtering by your different branches/faculties/departments/holding sub-companies/ groups or whatever hierarchy is…

 ---